Skip to main content Skip to secondary navigation

 Main content start

-CTL's Graduate Teaching Programs offers a suite of workshops that we can bring to your department or group.
-We'll customize these workshops based on your discipline and the needs of your TAs and graduate student instructors.
+CTL's Graduate Teaching Programs offers a suite of workshops that we can bring to your department or program.

 Request a Grad Workshop from CTL